UniHosted at UniFi World Conference

-How to Host a UniFi Controller Self-Hosted
+How to self-host UniFi Controller

-Published onby Iron
+Published onby Iron (edited on )

 So, you want to host your own UniFi controller, huh?
 Good choice!
 Hosting your own controller gives you full control, better customization, and lower long-term costs.
 It’s a project for network enthusiasts, IT pros, and small business owners who want to avoid paying for a Cloud Key or a hosting service.